phaze-the-dumb/Phaze-Docs/beatsaber-modding/getting-started.md

 **This guide was written around the 1.17 era of beatsaber modding, while many of the things I talk about in this guide may still work, a lot has changed**

-**I am no longer maintaining this since I left the beatsaber modding scene ages ago, If you want to continue maintaining it dm me on discord `_phaz`**
+**I am no longer maintaining this since I left the beatsaber modding scene ages ago, If you want to continue maintaining it, dm me on discord `_phaz`**

 # Getting Started